bimobject/docs/docs/documentation/factory/creating-a-factory.md

 # Creating a factory

-This article will go through all the steps of creating a factory entity in Eando X.
+This article will go through all the steps of creating a factory entity in EandoX.

 ## Creating a new factory